Atavic/lea/README.md

 ![](gif.gif)
 # description
-       23/5/2017- we downloaded the latests Symantec-norton at nr.tn/2qeLkiE at first the anti-virus didnt want to activate the software but after getting the software signed, and downloaded about a- thousand times (by norton-users dha..)
+       23/5/2017- we downloaded the latests Symantec-norton at nr.tn/2qeLkiE at first the anti-virus didn't want to activate the software but after getting the software signed and downloaded about thousand times (by norton-users dha..)
-       then the software passed the norton scanner.
+       finally the software passed the norton scanner.
-       {{we even gave it a nice java update logo}}(and its writen in c#..)
-       ((that is 76.9 kB, meaning that lea is only, 5.1kb))
+       {{we even gave it a nice java update logo}} (and its writen in c#) ((that is 76.9 kB, meaning that lea is only, 5.1kb))
 <img src="digital.png" width="800">
        after running the software (not as admin or anything), we got a backdoor operating on port 8000, with the even more interesting fact:
-       that we could enter our key in the registry for the worm consistent at the system.
+       that we could enter our key in the registry for the worm persisting in the system.
-       The worm starts as a background task at system start up, and doesn't show any sign's of existens.
+       The worm starts as a background task at system start up, and doesn't show any sign of existence.
 <img src="registry.jpg" width="800">
-       The before...
+       Before...
 <img src="inactive.jpg" width="500">
-       The after..
+       After..
 <img src="active.jpg" width="500">
-       The latest Symantec-norton in Action!
+       The latest Symantec/Norton in Action!
 <img src="norton.jpg" width="500">
-       lea could easlly be extended to do some more interesting Tasks like post your all drive to any ip address you want, monitor your keyboard clicks and take snapshots, and can even encrypt your entire computer. download lea, she's the best!
+       LEA could easily be extended to do some more interesting tasks like post your all drive to any ip address you want, monitor your keyboard clicks and take snapshots and can even encrypt your entire computer. download LEA, she's the best!

 # HowTo avoid lea?
-    we dont really know, if you download lea, and open it mmm.. thats it.
-    a good advice on our opinion is to go linux!
+    we dont really know yet, if you download LEA, and open it mm... thats it. a good advice on our opinion is to go linux!
 # How come it gets to make system changes with no admin rights?
-       lea looks for printers and shared users directory's, it connects on an external port, dou to sharing configurations made by windows default printers connected to the device. lea commites only one registry key, as stated above, and can do so becouse of default permitions configuration's at the win10 that was maid to allow software like mcAfee, google cloud, etc' make changes to the CurrentVersion\\Run section at the registry.
+       LEA looks for printers and shared users directories, it connects on an external port, due to sharing configurations made by windows default printers connected to the device.
+       LEA commits only one registry key, as stated above, and can do so because of default permission configurations at the win10 that was made to allow software like McAfee, Google cloud services etc. make changes to the CurrentVersion\\Run section at the registry.
 <a href="https://sp7.co/manifest">website<a>